mission-of-mercy/mission-of-mercy/README.md

 ![Mission of Mercy Logo](https://github.com/jordanbyron/mission_of_mercy/raw/master/doc/mom.png)

 Clinic management software for Mission of Mercy free dental clinics.
 Created to streamline patient intake, digital x-ray, and check-out processes during the clinic’s operating hours.
+Since its creation in 2009 it has been used in Mission of Mercy clinics throughout the United States.

 For the latest information about the software check out [this project's wiki](http://wiki.github.com/jordanbyron/mission_of_mercy)